 - Finally, click on the Finish

 The mentioned steps are going to work only when your PC is in the state of starting up properly.
-Hopefully, your Whea Uncorrectable Error Windows 10 issue is sorted now.
+After performing this troubleshooting solution your Whea Uncorrectable Error Windows 10 issue will be resolved .
 For more information, you can contact us.
 You can also drop a comment below to share your opinion.